Collin K. Berke, Ph.D.

 This post was a tutorial on how to perform clustering using Google Analytics e-commerce data.
 The k-means algorithm was used to identify clusters within obfuscated analytics data from the Google Merchandise store.
 Information about the clusters was used to generate various customer segments.
 The intent was to use these clusters to better inform future marketing campaigns and targeting strategies.

-package was useful for creating visualizations to further confirm the selected k-values.
+The kmeans() function from the base R stats package was used to specify two clustering models.
+The elbow method, silhouette method, and information about the business case were used to determine the k-values for the clustering models.
+The fviz_nbclust() function from the factoextra package was useful for creating visualizations to further confirm the selected k-values.
 It was determined both a three and six cluster model would be effective to meet our modelling goal for this data.
-Lastly, the fviz_cluster()
+Lastly, the fviz_cluster() function from the factoextra package was used to create visualizations of each model’s clusters.

 In truth, this dataset lacked the presence of any interesting cluster groups.
 I was hoping for some more cross-product segments that could be used for customer segmentation identification.
 Unfortunately, this wasn’t the case.
 Many of the Google Merchandise Store’s customers fell within a single item-category.
 This was likely due to low purchase frequency for item categories, which likely is due to customers only buying one or two products with each purchase.
 Nonetheless, we were able to still identify various customer segments useful for targeting purposes and provide some additional support for potential marketing campaigns.